gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 - Benchmark solver speed and model latency with various configurations
 - Investigate other RL approaches that evaluate an action directly rather than a value function over states

 Thanks for reading to the end of my first blog post!
-If you enjoyed it, please consider sharing it with a friend or saying hello via my <a href="/contact">contact page</a>.
+If you enjoyed it, please consider sharing it with a friend or saying hello via my [contact page](/contact).

 <github-button user="gregorybchris" repo="contraction"></github-button>